Skip to content

 The leaf-wrapper contract

-A leaf wrapper wraps one inner base distribution and stays transparent to the prior and parameter surface.
-The package reaches the inner leaf through two methods (public, not exported):
+A leaf wrapper wraps one inner base distribution and stays transparent to the prior and parameter surface, through the free_leaf / rewrap_leaf pair (public, not exported).
+See The leaf protocol for the full contract, the round-trip guarantee, and a worked example.

 Keeping the hierarchy honest